MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_secure_user_access.md

 4. On the **Conditional Access | Overview** page, select **Policies** in the middle navigation pane.

 5. On the **Conditional Access | Policies** page, review the default policies available with your Microsoft 365 subscription.
 Note the policy titled **Multifactor authentication for Microsoft partners and vendors**.
 This is the Conditional Access policy that Microsoft created that requires MFA for all users on all cloud apps.
-Select this policy so that you can see how Microsoft is enforcing MFA for all users in this trial tenant.
+Select this policy so that you can see how Microsoft is enforcing MFA for all users in this trial tenant.   <br/>

+	**IMPORTANT:** Your Learning Partner may be using trial tenants that precede this recent MFA change.
+If you haven't been asked to perform MFA after each user sign-in, then your trial tenant doesn't require MFA.
+In this case, the policy titled **Multifactor authentication for Microsoft partners and vendors** won't appear in your policies list, in which case you should skip to step 11 to begin creating your own Conditional Access policy.

 6. On the **Multifactor authentication for Microsoft partners and vendors** page, under the **Users** group, select **All users included and specific users excluded**.
 Doing so displays two tabs - **Include** and **Exclude**.